 - Make a visual check for bicyclists when changing lanes or entering traffic.
 Bicycles are small and may be hidden in a vehicle’s blind spot.

-- Be careful when approaching or passing a bicyclist on a two-lane highway or freeway.
+- Be careful when approaching or passing a bicyclist on a two-lane roadway.